search icon

 Plant patents for the creation of new and distinct varieties of plants.
 To qualify for a plant patent, the plant must have been asexually reproduced.

-In the U. S., an invention can’t be patented if any of these circumstances apply before the date you file for a patent:
+In the U. S., an invention can’t be patented if any of these circumstances apply before the date the patent is filed:

 • The invention has already been patented or described as part of another patent application